Sir George Bowyer

 On 13 February 1758 Bowyer was commissioned lieutenant, and on 4 May 1761 was promoted commander of the French-built cutter Swift 10, cruising in home waters before she was retaken by the French privateer Manley 22 off Ushant on 30 June 1761.
 On 28 October 1762 he was posted captain, all of these ranks being achieved with the benefit of his family’s ‘interest’, and for a brief period prior to the peace of 1763 he commanded the Sheerness 20.

 The Albion fought at the Battle of Martinique on 17 April 1780 as second to Rear-Admiral Hyde Parker, and Bowyer was one of five officers specifically complimented for their conduct by Admiral Sir George Brydges Rodney.
-She remained in the Leeward Islands for the remainder of the campaign from May to July but was severely handled in the week of fleet skirmishes during May, when she led the British van and fought alone until relieved by Rear-Admiral Joshua Rowley.
+She remained in the Leeward Islands for the remainder of the campaign from May to July but was severely handled in the week of fleet skirmishes May when she led the British van and fought alone until relieved by Rear-Admiral Joshua Rowley.
 During these engagements she lost twenty-four men killed and over one hundred and twenty wounded, and such was her damage that the Albion was forced to repair to Jamaica.
-Upon returning to England in convoy in 1781 she was condemned and paid off in December.
+Upon returning to the Downs with a convoy of forty merchantmen from Jamaica in November 1781 the Albion was condemned and paid off in December.

-In 1783 Bowyer, with the rank of commodore, joined the newly launched Irresistible 74, Captain Hon.
-George Murray, which served as a guard ship in the Medway, and a year into this appointment he was elected M.P. for Queenborough and nominated a colonel of marines.
-After leaving the Irresistible in 1785 he served upon a parliamentary committee investigating the state of the Portsmouth and Plymouth harbour defences, but bar a short period in command of the Bellona 74 during the Dutch armament in the autumn of 1787, and a few months during the Spanish Armament of 1790 when he commissioned the newly built Boyne 98 at Woolwich, he remained out of active service for a further eight years.
+In March 1783 Bowyer, with the rank of commodore, joined the newly launched Irresistible 74, Captain Hon.
+George Murray, which served as a guard ship in the Medway, and a year into this appointment he was elected the M.P. for Queenborough.
+After leaving the Irresistible in the summer of 1785 he served upon a parliamentary committee investigating the state of the Portsmouth and Plymouth harbour defences, and in September 1787 he was appointed a colonel of marines.
+However, bar a short period in command of the Bellona 74 during the Dutch Armament in the autumn of 1787, and a few months during the Spanish Armament of 1790 when he commissioned the newly built Boyne 98 at Woolwich, he remained out of active service for a further eight years.

-Bowyer was married firstly to Lady Downing, widow of Sir Jacob Downing, by whom he had no issue, and secondly to Henrietta, daughter of Admiral Sir Piercy Brett, by whom he had three sons and two daughters.
-His nephew was Captain Edward Cooke, and he used his influence to advance Cuthbert Collingwood’s career.
-He was MP for Queenborough in the Admiralty interest from 1784-90, and was a supporter of William Pitt, making some nine speeches relative to naval issues only
+He was married firstly on 11 November 1768 to Lady Downing, widow of Sir Jacob Gerrard Downing, by whom he had no issue, and secondly on 4 June 1782 to Henrietta, daughter of Admiral Sir Piercy Brett, by whom he had three sons and two daughters.
+His nephew was Captain Edward Cooke, and he used his influence to advance Vice-Admiral Lord Collingwood’s career.
+He was the M.P. for Queenborough in the Admiralty interest from 1784-90, and was a supporter of William Pitt, making nine speeches which were relative to naval issues only